uc-cdis/label-boosted-RAG-for-RRG/docs/baselines.md

 ## X-REM

 We provide a static clone of the X-REM repo at commit hash `c9c3571` with ifcc subrepo at commit hash `0c5c24c`.
 Per the author instructions, we move `m2trans_nli_filter.py` and `M2TransNLI.py` to the ifcc directory.
 We modified `X-REM/environment.yml` to change the environment name and specified torch and torchvision with CUDA 11.1 to run on newer hardware.
 We additionally modified `X-REM/ifcc/environment.yml` to change the environment name and specified the oldest possible torch and torchvision with CUDA 11.0, the minimum CUDA required to run on our hardware.
-We also remove unused data files provided by the repo authors.
+We removed unused data files provided by the repo authors.
+Lastly, we add `X-REM/inference.py`, a short script to generate intermediate output, inspired by the authors' inference guidelines.

-1. Follow steps 1 and 2 of the CXR-RePaiR section to prepare initial data if you have not already.
+1. [Follow steps 1 and 2 of the CXR-RePaiR](#cxr-repair) section to prepare initial data if you have not already.
 1. Create and activate the `xrem` conda environment.
     ```bash
     cd baselines/X-REM